How long can leasing companies delay increasing the end-of-contract damage charges?

 Complaints about damage charges on lease cars

 Meanwhile, another dynamic of this situation is the consumer element of this build-up of terminations.
 The proportion of returns being consumer users has never been higher.
 For many of these users, it will be the first time returning a leased vehicle and the process will be unfamiliar.
 It will be a real test of their understanding of what they signed up for, or how well they were informed by the selling party of the liabilities and obligations contained within the lease contract.
-Far from a situation where consumers feel the charges for damage are good value, they may feel the already suppressed charges are too high!
+Far from a situation where consumers feel the charges for damage are good value, they may feel the already suppressed charges are unexpected or too high, or both!

 We may see increased volumes of queries and complaints to the customer services teams and escalation services, further adding strain and cost to lease company resources.
 How will this new level of demand be priced into damage recharges or lease rentals?
 One thing is certain the cost of dealing with damage will not be reducing unless new solutions and technologies are found to improve processes targeted at good customer outcomes.

 Wondle provides a platform designed to manage damage processes before they become a problem for lease companies.
 It educates, enables and empowers customers in understanding and dealing with damaged vehicles within an effortless, digitally guided experience.
 Wondle requires no knowledge, no paperwork, no app download and gives instant results at extremely low unit costs, meaning it is scalable right across leasing organisations' processes.